Jennifer Thomas (pianist): Career

+In December 2023, Thomas released her 7th album 'Classical Reimagined Vo1 1' featuring her own piano arrangements of classical works.

+After four years working on the special project on 7 June 2024, she released a new award-winning album 'Oceans' and appeared on the cover of Crossover Music Magazine Vol.35.

+In 2025 the album won 2 categories in the Inter Continental Music Awards.

 Personal life

 Thomas is married to Will Thomas, an ultra-marathon competitor who, in 2015, competed in the 106-mile race Ultra-Trail du Mont-Blanc in France.
 Together, they have three children and reside in the Seattle, Washington area.